-We have to concentrate our efforts on our analysis of how these things come together.
-They are not unconnected.
+We have to concentrate our efforts on our analysis of how these things come They are not together. unconnected.
 We are becoming part of a "Fortress North America", an economic and military hemispheric force that serves the American and corporate new world order.
 Canada is not only following along, we seem to be a pretty willing participant.
 We have turned over our energy resources to the service of this new world order.
 Canadians should remember that there are only two areas in the Free Trade Agreement where government subsidies are allowed.
 One is the search for new energy supplies - well, the Americans are happy to let the Canadian taxpayer pay for that, because we have to guarantee them a proportion of all the energy resources we find.
 The other industry where subsidies are permitted is defence and arms production.
 Think of us as a military & energy supplier to the United States.
 Mexico will supply cheap labour, component parts, and oil, and points further south, more desperate countries (Brazil, Chile and all those other places with wonderful human rights records!) are markets, and suppliers of cheap labour.
-People are now talking about hemispheric free trade, to offset the economic power of Germany and Japan, which have become powerful precisely because they were not allowed to become militarized after the war. career counselling group facilitation leadership training ROBERTA F. HILL, B.A., M.B.A.
+People are now talking about hemispheric free trade, to offset the economic power of Germany and Japan, which have become powerful precisely because they were not allowed to become militarized after the war.
+NCN'S Custom Cabinets Woodworking General Carpentry LUCY CHAPMAN (613) 231-4347 career counselling group facilitation leadership training ROBERTA F. HILL, B.A., M.B.A.

-R. F. HILL CONSULTANTS R.R.
-2 CARP, ONTARIO K0A 1L0
+R. F. HILL CONSULTANTS CARP, ONTARIO KOA 1LO

 (613) 839-5513

-WORK

-Custom Cabinets Woodworking General Carpentry

-LUCY CHAPMAN

-(613) 231-4347

 The 1991 Federal Budget: What Effect Will it Have?